Changes In Opioid Supply Create New Risks As Stay-At-Home Rules Ease

 MacEachern, who has been in recovery from opioid addiction for two decades himself, says relapse and overdose rates near him have decreased — at least for now.

-A decreased supply of drugs might sound good.
-But it also increases the risk of overdoses in the future, especially as many states reopen for business.
+A decreased supply of drugs might sound good, but it also increases the risk of overdoses in the future, especially as many states reopen for business.

-During the lockdown, the Recovery Centers of America, based in King of Prussia, Penn., saw an influx of lower-income patients unable to buy opioids, who then sought treatment to avoid painful withdrawal, says the treatment chain's chief medical officer, Heidi Ginter.
+During the lockdown, the Recovery Centers of America based in King of Prussia, Pa., saw an influx of lower-income patients unable to buy opioids who then sought treatment to avoid painful withdrawal, says the treatment chain's chief medical officer, Heidi Ginter.

 People who reduced their use of opioids may be at especially high risk if they start using again.

-"We may see additional potency of drug available on the street and then people whose tolerance has changed, based on what they've been using" Ginter syas.
+"We may see additional potency of drug available on the street and then people whose tolerance has changed based on what they've been using," Ginter says.
 "So we're pretty fearful about that."

-That concern has led to talk of increasing distribution of Naloxone, a medication often also referred to as Narcan, which is used to try to reverse an overdose.
+That concern has led to talk of increasing distribution of naloxone, a medication often also referred to as Narcan, which is used to try to reverse an overdose.

-Elinore McCance-Katz, who heads the Substance Abuse and Mental Health Services Administration, supports such measures, but also points out that the virus has also complicated the ability to treat people with Naloxone.
+Elinore McCance-Katz, who heads the Substance Abuse and Mental Health Services Administration, supports such measures but also points out that the virus has complicated the ability to treat people with naloxone.

-"In some areas, first responders such as law enforcement do not want to administer Naloxone because they're afraid of being exposed to the coronavirus," she says.
+"In some areas, first responders such as law enforcement do not want to administer naloxone because they're afraid of being exposed to the coronavirus," she says.
 "I found that very concerning because the option is that the person dies."

-She says her agency is now sending training teams into communities to help them safely administer the Naloxone while also managing the risk of virus exposure.
+She says her agency is now sending training teams into communities to help them safely administer the naloxone while also managing the risk of virus exposure.